Skip to main content

 • Hip and elbow dysplasia

-• Obesity (common due to strong food motivation)
+• Obesity (very high risk due to exceptional food drive)

 Cost to own a Labrador Retriever